Abderrahmane369/AirBnB_clone/README.md

 ## command interpreter

 ### How To Use It?
-Start by running `./console.py` and then run these commands :
+Start by running `./console.py` and then use these commands :

 create: Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id